MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/5-add-flexibility-using-parameters-and-variables.md

 Let's look at how each part of this works:
 - `param` tells Bicep that we're defining a parameter.
 - `appServiceAppName` is the name of the parameter.
 If someone is deploying the template manually, they may be asked to enter a value, so it's important the name is clear and understandable.
-The name is also how you refer to the parameter value within the template.
+The name is also how you refer to the parameter value within the template, just like with resource symbolic names.
 - `string` is the type of the parameter.
 You can specify several different types for Bicep parameters including `string` (for text), `int` (for numbers), and `bool` (for Boolean true/false values).
 You can also pass in more complex parameters using the `array` and `object` types.

 > [!TIP]